What the judges are looking for

 “With the stakes higher than ever it's crucial that we highlight and celebrate good practice in ESG communications - to inspire, educate and encourage others.
 For me, a good ESG campaign should be underpinned by transparency, honesty and authenticity.
 It’s about not being afraid to talk about the challenges as well as the successes – often it’s when things don’t go to plan that we learn the most.
 It’s also important to show the real impact that your campaign has had.
 Headlines and social media stats are great, but tangible action is even better.”

-Helen Dodd, head of reinventing responsibility, Instinctif Partners
+Helen Dodd, head of sustainability, Instinctif Partners

 “The best ESG campaigns understand the link between environmental and social factors and ensure that they work together in perfect harmony.
 A project that focuses only on environmental factors but ignores human rights cannot be truly sustainable.”